dwslab/bpmn-image-annotator/README.md

 ![BPMN Image Annotator Pizza Example](resources/bpmn-image-annotator-pizza.png)

 Annotation tool based on [bpmn-js](https://github.com/bpmn-io/bpmn-js) to annotate hand-drawn BPMN images with their ground-truth BPMN models.
+This tool was used to annotate the [hdBPMN](https://github.com/dwslab/hdBPMN) dataset.

 Workflow:
 1. Upload image